At this time last year, a lot of people were just learning about Cardi B.

 "A lot of designers, yes, they did told me no, they didn't really wanna work with me, and I said to myself, you know what I'm gunna buy they pieces until they wanna work with me, and on top of that, I'm gunna show them lil bitch could rock they s--t," she told Hot New Hip-Hop in April 2017.
 "Sometimes a lot of people, when people reject you, they'll be like 'nah, f--k them,' sometimes you cannot say 'f--k them,' sometimes you gotta be like, listen, I'ma prove to them that I'ma fashion, f--king, icon."

-A year later, not only has she gone from 6 million to 20.7 million Instagram followers, she's been on the cover of Rolling Stone, sat next to Anna Wintour at New York Fashion Week and we can only imagine how many designers were clamoring to dress her for the 2018 Grammys.
-She was nominated for two awards—Best Rap Song and Rap Performance for "Bodak Yellow"—performed "Finesse" with Bruno Marsand appeared in the pretaped Fire and Fury audio book audition sketch.
+A year later, not only has she gone from 6 million to 26.1 million Instagram followers, she's been on the cover of Rolling Stone, sat next to Anna Wintour at New York Fashion Week and we can only imagine how many designers were clamoring to dress her for the 2018 Grammys and Met Gala (Ashi Studio and Moschino did the honors, respectively).
+She was nominated for two awards—Best Rap Song and Rap Performance for "Bodak Yellow"—performed "Finesse" with Bruno Mars and appeared in the pretaped Fire and Fury audio book audition sketch.

 She told E!
 News on the red carpet, "I'm feeling good, I'm feeling nervous, overwhelmed—everything!
 Butterflies in my stomach and vagina!"

-We're wondering how her lady parts are feeling now, with Cardi B scheduled to become the first-ever co-host of The Tonight Show Starring Jimmy Fallon this evening.
-Her debut album, Invasion of Privacy, dropped Friday; it was No. 1 on iTunes by the end of the day and congratulations have been pouring in from the likes of Rihanna, Erykah Badu and Missy Elliott.
+We're wondering how her lady parts are feeling now, with her first studio album, Invasion of Privacy, debuting at No. 1 on the Billboard 200 in April, prompting congratulations from the likes of Rihanna, Erykah Badu and Missy Elliott.

-Cardi B has also been applauded for her feminist ways, including her unwillingness to take crap from any man and for unapologetically living her life as she sees fit, which in turn has taken her to great heights, earning her admirers from all walks of life.
+Meanwhile, Cardi B has been applauded for her feminist ways, including her unwillingness to take crap from any man and for unapologetically living her life as she sees fit, which in turn has taken her to great heights, earning her admirers—and haters, naturally—from all walks of life.